exciteproject/ULITE-ws/index.md

 It is worth mentioning that while in the field of Computer Science and some other domains multiple initiatives and infrastructures for automatic processing of scientific literature exist ([Semantic Scholar](https://www.semanticscholar.org), [Google Scholar](https://scholar.google.com), [AMiner](https://www.aminer.org), [CiteSeerX](https://citeseerx.ist.psu.edu), etc.), for many other fields the situation is drastically different.
 Social sciences, law, and history (to name a few) scholars often have to rely on fragmented data sources of full-text documents to navigate their fields.

+## Peer Review Progress and Workshop Format

+Our peer review process will be supported by Easychair.
+Each submission is assigned to 2 to 3 reviewers, preferably at least one expert in Bibliometrics and one expert in NLP or Information Extraction.
+The programme committee will consist of peer reviewers from all participating communities.
+Accepted papers are either long papers (15-minute talks) or short papers (5-minute talks).

+The workshop is planned to last half a day and will include a keynote, invited papers, paper presentations and a closing panel discussion on the needs of the different stakeholders involved in the field of reference understanding.
+The expected number of participants is approx. 40 people and we plan the event as an on-site event.
+If the pandemic situation still holds we will switch to an online format (Nunes et al., 2020).
+A typical seminar-style room with a projector for 30-50 delegates would be required.
+A/V capacities would be desirable to potentially invite speakers to give an online presentation.
+For the on-site poster session, we would require a small number of poster boards.
+The workshop would follow the general JCDL format (hybrid, in-person or online).

 ## Call for papers

 ### Motivation